 In Phase III study:

-- To study long term (at least 5 years) risks of the use of rituximab plus chemotherapy compared with LMB chemotherapy alone in children with advanced stage B-NHL/B-AL (all events related (certain and probable) to therapy).
+- To study long term (at least 5 years) risks of the use of rituximab plus chemotherapy compared with LMB chemotherapy alone in children and adolescents with advanced stage B-NHL/B-AL (all events related (certain and probable) to therapy).

 In Phase II study: